 Cairo is the capital of Egypt, with a population of about 9.5 million people.
 Cairo rests astride the Nile River and is famous for its nearby, massive pyramids of Giza and the Great Sphinx.

-Old Cairo has a number of churches and even a synagogue that used to be a church.
+Old Cairo has several churches and even a synagogue that used to be a church.
 One church is called the Suspended Church, or Hanging Church, because it was built over the gate of a Roman Fortress.

 The Abu Sarga “Cavern” Church